System Design Space

 New principles of network design

-Reliability is above “five nines”
+Reliability beyond “five nines”

 The article associates Protective ReRoute with a reduction in total downtime by up to 93%.